 Cheese and ice cream aren’t just delicious, they’re actually great for your teeth.
 That’s because dairy foods contain a key nutrient called calcium which helps your teeth grow strong and healthy.
-For this installment of Food for Thought, we talked with Terri Verason, a registered dietitian nutritionist and Director of Nutrition Education for Dairy Council of Arizona.
+For this installment of Food for Thought, we talked with Terri Verason, a registered dietitian nutritionist and Director of Nutrition Education for the Dairy Council of Arizona.
 Terri regularly works with health care professionals, like dentists, to provide nutrition education related to oral health.

 JA: Thank you so much for chatting with us!
 Can you tell us a little bit about your background?
 How did you become interested in food and nutrition?

 TV: Healthy eating wasn’t a main focus of my family growing up, but it also wasn’t a negative thing.
 For me, it was just an interest in taking care of ourselves and thinking about how we can improve that.
 So, I’ve always been interested in health and nutrition.
-I’ve been a registered dietitian nutritionist for 30 years, 25 of them have been with Dairy Council.
+I’ve been a registered dietitian nutritionist for 30 years, 25 of them have been with the Dairy Council.
 It’s been a fabulous place to work.
 Dairy Council is a nutrition education organization and we’re funded by dairy farmers in the state.

 Our goal is to show how important dairy foods are for a balanced diet and how they benefit you.
 And also, we want to show how well dairy farmers take care of their land and their animals and that the milk they produce is healthy, wholesome and safe.
 So, it’s been a great avenue to talk about not just nutrition but to learn about agriculture.
 Through my job, I’ve been able to learn about a lot of different types of agriculture.
 We really are blessed that we have farmers who produce food for the rest of us so the rest of us can be bloggers and dentists and hygienists and dietitians and all kinds of careers.
 Because we have farmers and agriculture that has been so diversified, people are free to purchase their food and pursue other careers.